How to Get From Don Muang Airport to Bangkok City Centre

 Don Muang Airport to Bangkok City Centre by Bus

-When travelling from Don Muang Airport (DMK) to Bangkok centre, you can take an airport bus.
+When travelling from Don Muang Airport (DMK) to Bangkok Centre, you can take an airport bus.
 The orange buses are the older buses, and the blue buses are the newer shuttles for this route.

 There are four airport shuttles with different routes.
 For travellers staying around Khao San Road, the airport bus A4 will take you directly to the backpacker district.

-Bus fares range between 30 THB ($0.80) and 50 THB ($1.30).
+Bus fares start from 30 THB ($0.90).
 There are several trips every hour from morning to late at night.

 Departure at Don Muang Airport